“I’m probably going to request a sabbatical leave, so I will be able to focus on what I love, writing.”

 Seeking to understand also means not thinking about how you’re going to reply when another person is talking — and this concept can potentially improve virtually all our conversations if applied.

-Healthy listening habits like putting our phones away, showing genuine curiosity, remembering what others said, making good eye contact, not trying too hard to impress, avoiding talking over people, and listening to understand, have the potential to improve our conversations.
+Healthy listening habits like putting our phones away, showing genuine curiosity, remembering what others said, making good eye contact, and listening others to understand, have the potential to improve our conversations.

 Applying these habits can be the first step to develop great listening skills and ultimately build positive relationships.